swanchain/docs/bulders/tools/swan-sdk/python-swan-sdk/README.md

 print(task_deployment_info)
 ```

-It may take up to 5 minutes to get the deployment result:
+It may take several minutes to get the deployment result:

 ```python
 # Get application instances URL